Outdoor Wood Furniture Sealer

 Pressure Washers DESTROY Wood

 Do not use a pressure washer to clean outdoor wood.
 It absolutely will damage the wood.
 The high-pressure stream of water erodes the softer lighter colored bands of spring wood that are found between the darker bands of summer wood grain.

 Most oil-based sealers are food for mildew and algae.
 The manufacturers place mildewcides and algecides in the products to slow down the growth, but water and sun break down these chemicals.

-I urge you to work in the shade when applying the sealers.
+IMPORTANT TIP: I urge you to work in the shade when applying the sealers.
 Some sealers require you to apply two coats within 15 minutes of each other to get maximum protection.

 Working in the shade is easier on you, the wood and the sealer.
 If you can move the furniture inside your garage or other covered work area, do so.

 Staining and sealing outdoor furniture is quite different than sealing a deck.
 It requires a fine touch so your brush strokes are not seen and you don't create any overlap marks.

-You have to maintain a wet edge with the sealer which means that you stain each piece of wood completely so that you don't stop working until you reach the end of that piece of wood or it intersects with another piece of wood.
+You have to maintain a wet edge with the sealer.
+This means you stain each individual piece of wood completely never stopping until you reach the end of that piece of wood or it intersects with another piece of wood.